 The current F-150 seat belt investigation involves Ford F-150 trucks that were manufactured from 2015 to 2018.
 If the seat belt pretensioner activates on these trucks, following a crash, fires may begin in the B-pillar, which is where the safety system can be found.

 The role of the seat belt pretensioner is to hold a passenger firmly in place just before and at the start of an accident.
 It allows the passenger to come in contact with an inflated airbag in a controlled manner.

 It is important to note that as of now the Ford-F150 trucks with faulty seat belt pretensioner systems have not been recalled.
 The owners of the affected trucks may continue to use their vehicles until further notice.
 Fortunately, there have not been any reported injuries related to the seat belt pretensions on the F-150s.

 The Centers for Disease Control and Prevention (CDC) has discovered that seat belts reduce the risk of death from vehicle crashes by up to 50 percent.
 Therefore, it’s essential that Ford and every other auto manufacturer ensures that the seat belts in their vehicles work properly.
 Seat belts can do the following:

 If you’ve been injured in an accident that was caused by faulty seat belts or other auto parts, reach out to our Chicago product liability lawyers.
+Our liability attorneys serve clients throughout the Chicago area, including Aurora, Elgin, Hinsdale, Joliet, Naperville, and Waukegan.
 We can assist you in determining liability and handle the claims process on your behalf, if necessary.
 By filing a claim, you may be able to secure compensation for your medical bills, lost wages, and other damages.
 Call us at (312) 236-2900 for a free, no-obligation consultation today or contact via our online form.